colomolo/alfred-bookmarks/README.md

 ### List modifiers
 `⌘` to open list file in text editor.
 `⇧` to show checked items.
+`⌘⇧` to open all items of the list (excluding checked items).
 `⌘⌥⇧` to delete list permanently.

 ## List items
 There are two list item types – URLs and search queries.
 URLs are opened in the browser and plain text is used in web search.

 You also can add checkboxes to list items.
 This is handy when you want to open your bookmarks only once.
 For example, you can use it for a list of articles that you need to go through.
 Checkbox items will be checked on opening and hidden from the list.
-If you still want to see them, hold ⇧ while picking a list.
+If you want to see checked items, hold `⇧` on list selection.

-You can convert plain items to checkbox items and vice versa by holding ⇧.
+You can convert plain items to checkbox items and vice versa by holding `⇧`.

+Use `⌘C` shortcut to copy item text or URL if it's a link.

 ![List items](./list-items.png)